qtinuum/QtnProperty/README.md

 If you want to use *.pef files to generate properties C++ code you need to build QtnPEG executable.

 ##Step 4.
-To use *.pef files in your project you need to add the following things into you pro file:
+To use *.pef files in your project you should do the following in your pro file:

 * Define PEG_TOOL variable as full path to the QtnPEG executable
 * include PEG.pri file